Within the last year I made a pretty major purchase (for me): high-quality noise cancelling headphones with Bluetooth.

 I like having decent quality electronics, but under different circumstances I might have tried some less expensive headphones than what I ended up buying.
 A perfect storm of circumstances led me to this splurge:

 - My husband had bought himself some noise-cancelling headphones (Bose QuietComfort 35) a few months before I bought mine.
+(Note: Bose now sells a QuietComfort 35 Series II, which wasn’t available when he made his purchase.)
 He has a noisy cubicle environment at his work, and he said they really helped him focus.
-I too work in a noisy cubicle work environment, and I wanted to see whether noise canceling headphones would help.
+I too was working in a noisy cubicle work environment, and I wanted to see whether noise canceling headphones would help.
 Plus I was jealous that he could be working on a project at home and totally tune out me and the children. 🙂 Joking.
 Kind of.

 - I had two flights to California within a week of each other coming up.
 It seemed like it might be nice to try noise-cancelling headphones on those trips.
-I’ve flown on enough noisy coach flights with upset toddlers to know that it puts me on edge, even though I completely empathize with the parents.
+I’ve flown on enough noisy coach flights with loud engines and upset toddlers to know that it puts me on edge.

 - I adore listening to audiobooks and podcasts.
 I’d been using an inexpensive pair of Kinivo Bluetooth headphones that work just fine, but since I find myself using headphones a lot, I felt for me like an investment in good headphones might be a worthwhile investment.
 I’d get the per-use cost of a nice pair down pretty quickly.